1. Who’s in the Crossword?

 By Michelle McGhee

-with Russell Samora and Jan Diehm
+with Russell Goldenberg and Jan Diehm

 The New York Times crossword has been criticized for being too old, too white, and too male.
 They publish more puzzles by men than by women, their clues can be a bit outdated (and even offensive), and a few editors at the top can use their power to maintain the status quo.